 High resolution flatbed scanners

 In our flatbed scanning suite, we operate a number of Microtek ScanMaker 9800XL scanners with SilverFast Imaging Software to make high-resolution digital images for customers.
 These have been specially modified to allow the scanning of both aerial prints and roll film at optical resolutions up to 1600 dpi.

 Before scanning images from film, each roll is cleaned using a Scanatron CLEAN-1000 automatic film cleaner, as mentioned above.
 Prints are cleaned and flattened, to enable us to achieve the best quality scan of the original photograph.

 Digital medium format/SLR copying

-We operate numerous copy-stands equipped with digital Medium Format / SLR cameras to enable rapid surrogate copying of original films.
+We operate numerous copy-stands equipped with digital Medium Format / DSLR cameras to enable rapid surrogate copying of original films.
 This allows the creation of archival quality copies of imagery, that will minimise future handling of delicate original films.
 The imagery created in this way is then processed and geo-catalogued before uploading to our web galleries.

 To enable the digital copying of large-format negatives, cover traces and sortie plots, we operate rostrum-mounted Hasselblad cameras with digital backs.

 With more than 30,000 microfilm reels at 16mm, 35mm and 3M sizes, NCAP holds one of the largest aerial microfilm collections in the world.
-As microfilm is more commonly used to store text documents, the digitision of the reels of images held by NCAP is a challenging procedure.
+As microfilm is more commonly used to store text documents, the digitisation of the reels of images held by NCAP is a challenging procedure.
 We operate a Wicks and Wilson 8850 Scanstation microfilm scanner, which enables us to digitally copy whole rolls of microfilm in a continuous, automatic process.